-Joe Kennedy III set to be named as special envoy to Northern Ireland
+Joe Kennedy III set to be named as US special envoy to Northern Ireland

 The US government will make the announcement as early as Monday, a source familiar with the appointment told the BBC.

-It is understood Mr Kennedy, who is the grandson of assassinated presidential candidate Robert Kennedy, will focus on economic development and closer ties in the role, and not political issues such as Brexit or the Northern Ireland Protocol.
+It is understood the role will see Mr Kennedy, who is the grandson of assassinated presidential candidate Robert Kennedy, focus on economic development and closer ties, and not political issues such as Brexit or the Northern Ireland Protocol.

 The news comes before new rules are introduced in January which require special envoy appointments to be approved by the US Senate.